knmawssk/Get-Anomalies-Powershell-based-tool/README.md

 `Import-Module ./Invoke-AnomalyHunter.ps1`

-- To run it once:
+# To run it once:
-<p>`Invoke-AllAnomalyHunter`</p>
+<p> The anomaly detector will run once.
+It is recommended to run it first before scheduling a task. </p>

+`Invoke-AllAnomalyHunter`

-- To schedule it for continuous scheduled execution:
+# To schedule it for continuous scheduled execution:
+<p> After running it for the first time, you can run this command to schedule a task that will run daily </p>

 `Add-ScheduledAnomalyHunter`

-- To delete the scheduled task:
+# To delete the scheduled task:
+<p> You can delete the task if you will want with this command. </p>

 `Remove-ScheduledAnomalyHunter`

-- To delete the tool:
+# To delete the tool:
+<p> To delete all CSV files and scheduled task, use this command. </p>

 `Uninstall-AnomalyHunter`